 As an Iraqi boy growing up under Saddam’s regime, Ihsan only had access to a couple of TV channels, most of which just aired regime propaganda.
 But some evenings, one channel aired movies like Star Wars and Star Trek—little Ihsan was transfixed.
 Being moved by some of these movies, he knew what he wanted to do with his life.
 After the regime fell, Ihsan immediately bought a computer and began learning anything he could about multimedia.
 Today, Ihsan works as our Program Documentarian, working in the field with our program team to document our programs through interviews, photographs, video and anything that will help communicate the stories of the people we serve and the work we’re accomplishing.
 He also enjoys spending time with his wife and daughter, playing video games, watching movies, and and he’s pretty sure he’d survive the zombie apocalypse longer than you.

 Jon serves as the Community Insights Manager.
-After following PLC from the beginning, his heart grew to love PLC’s mission to the point that he wanted to do more to help.
-Prior to PLC, he worked at Evernote as Sales and Support Analyst providing insight into customer interactions as well as being a Zendesk administrator.
+After following Preemptive Love from the beginning, his heart grew to love the mission to the point that he wanted to do more to help.
+Prior to Preemptive Love, Jon worked at Evernote as Sales and Support Analyst, providing insight into customer interactions, as well as being a Zendesk administrator.
 When not working, he loves spending time with his wife, daughter, and son playing in their yard.
 He loves technology and using it to help improve the world around him.